2dof/esp_control/Examples/README.md

  In real time implementation all signal processing ( from reading process, value to control calcupation) shoud be implemented as timer interrupt callback function, all parameters update and tuning shoud be done after end of control process update.

-In next example a OOP implementation will be presented (To Do:) ).